 : Why are there so few of you, when you live so long?
 Are there Ent children?
 Treebeard

-] Brrharroom.
-There have been no Entings for a terrible long count of years.
+] Burarum.
+There have been no Entlings for a terrible long count of years.
 Merry

 : Why is that?
 Treebeard

 : We lost the Entwives.
 Pippin